metpetdb/metpetdb_calculations/README.md

 ## Setting up MetpetDB calculations

-If you have created a virtual environment for MetpetDB calculations and you have not yet fooled around with its setting and packages, start the virtual environment: `workon environment_name`
+If you have created a virtual environment for MetpetDB calculations and you have not yet fooled around with its settings and packages, start the virtual environment: `workon environment_name`

 If you are not sure, create a new clean virtual environment:

-	# Deleting the previous virtual env is optional
-	# $ rmvirtualenv environment_name #(env name was "metpetdb" if you strictly follow the instruction)

 	$ mkvirtualenv metpetdb
 	$ workon metpetdb

 Create a directory for the project:

 	$ mkdir metpetdb
 	$ cd metpetdb

-Note: From here on out, we assume your environment name is metpetdb.
-Then we clone the calculations code from github, just do:
+From here on out, we assume your environment name is metpetdb.
+Then we clone the calculations code from github:

 	$ sudo apt-get install git -y && git clone https://github.com/metpetdb/metpetdb_calculations.git